fossasia/eventyay-tickets/doc/user/faq.rst

     reason why most companies that use bar code scanners use CCD bar code scanners - even if they are only/mostly scanning linear bar codes.

-You can see that we're not not putting 1D bar codes into pretix to annoy you - it really is about practicability in the end.
+You can see that we're not not putting 1D bar codes into eventyay to annoy you - it really is about practicability in the end.

 However: Most professional bar code scanners allow for the scan-engine to be swapped out for a 2D-engine.
 It certainly